 The AHDC represents a first of its kind opportunity to create a national coalition that will represent the affordable housing developer industry on a defined set of public policy priorities set by the Founders Council of the AHDC.
 At this time those include, but are not limited to:

-- Expand the annual Housing Credit allocation by 50 percent.
+- Expand the annual Housing Credit allocation by 50 percent, phased in over five years.
 This would make a meaningful step towards addressing our nation’s vast and growing affordable housing needs by enabling the creation or preservation of up to 400,000 new affordable homes over the next decade.

 - Make affordable housing financing more predictable and feasible by creating a permanent minimum 4 percent Housing Credit rate for acquisition and for Housing Bond-financed properties.